 The Hackney Youth Charter

-The Hackney Youth Charter has been developed by young people to support the active involvement of children and young people in decision making.
+The Hackney Youth Charter has been developed and revised by young people in 2008 and 2014 to support the active involvement of children and young people in decision-making.
 The charter outlines young people’s expectations, and provides organisations with a good practice guide for the involvement of children and young people.

 The Hackney Youth Charter reflects rights enshrined in the United Nations Convention on the Rights of The Child (UNCRC).
 The UNCRC grants all children and young people a universal set of rights to ensure that they have a safe, happy and fulfilled childhood regardless of their sex, religion, ethnicity, social or geographical origin.
 It underpins and enforces the duty of all organisations working with and for young people to involve them and listen to them when planning any services which affect their or their families’ lives.